-(d) The United Church has provided performance guarantees for debts and liabilities resulting from various capital projects (2019 - nil project; 2018 - 1 projects) involving bank financing totaling \$nil (2018 - \$1,000) of which \$nil (2018 - \$79) would be payable if The United Church were required to act on the outstanding guarantees.
+(d) The United Church has provided performance guarantees for debts and liabilities resulting from various capital projects (2020 - 1 project; 2019 - nil projects) involving bank financing and loans from the Canada Mortgage and Housing Corporation totaling \$20,000 (2019 - \$nil) of which \$4,998 (2019 - \$nil) would be payable if The United Church were required to act on the outstanding guarantees as at December 31, 2020.
 No liability has been recorded in these non-consolidated financial statements as a result of these guarantees.
 The United Church did not receive a fee nor does it hold any collateral assets.
 In the event the guarantees are called on by all or any of the banks, The United Church is obligated to pay all outstanding debt, related interest and other costs.
 The United Church is not entitled to any recourse assets under the guarantee agreements.